rubyfu/RubyFu/module_0x4__web_kungfu/README.md

 ```

 ## More control on Post variables
-Let's to take the follwoing form as a simple post form to mimic in our script
+Let's to take the following form as a simple post form to mimic in our script

 | ![PostForm](../images/module04/webfu__post_form1.png) |
 |:---------------:|